-The drumbeat of cultural intolerance and isolationism was also heard in the US Presidential campaign, which encouraged stereotypes of Mexicans and Muslims, among other groupings.
+The drumbeat of cultural intolerance and isolationism has also been heard in the US, encouraging stereotypes of Mexicans and Muslims, among other groupings.
 Right-wing political parties have continued to expand their reach in European countries on an anti-immigration and nationalist platform.

 And yet, and yet…

 America is home to some of the most multicultural cities and states in the world.
 London has a Muslim mayor, voted for Remain, and is a vibrant and dynamic multicultural city, as are Birmingham and other British cities.
 However much the vote for Brexit in Britain was fuelled by frustration and a sense of powerlessness against the tide of globalisation, there is no reversing that tide.